 What is the status of faculty and staff domestic travel?

-Beginning July 1, 2020, employees must seek permission for University-affiliated domestic travel, including air travel, from their unit executive (e.g., dean, chancellor).
+Employees must seek permission for University-affiliated domestic travel, including air travel, from their unit executive (e.g., dean, chancellor).
 Employees are asked to limit travel where possible and consider virtual options that might replace or reduce the need to travel.
-College of Medicine faculty at the Penn State Health Milton S. Hershey Medical Center, both clinical and basic science, are expected to follow the shared guidelines issued together by Kevin Black, interim dean of the College of Medicine, and Penn State Health.
+College of Medicine faculty at the Penn State Hershey Medical Center, both clinical and basic science, are expected to follow the shared guidelines issued together by Kevin Black, interim dean of the College of Medicine, and Penn State Health.

 Employees wishing to travel should:

 — Carefully review the Pennsylvania Department of Health guidance.

 — Research the restrictions imposed in the area(s) to which they are traveling and ensure that they can comply with the restrictions.

 — Obtain permission to travel from their unit executive.

 — Arrange any necessary air travel through Anthony Travel, Penn State’s preferred travel agency, when possible.

 Once approved for travel, employees must comply with the following: